 This same shift is happening in financial services.
 Consumers are flocking to challenger banks like Chime, simple-to-use retirement apps like Betterment and Wealthfront, and frictionless financial services like Venmo to handle simple banking needs.
 Their success has come because, according to Deloitte, fintechs “developed a product offering and channel experience that targeted the points of the value chain where incumbents’ weaknesses were most exposed and often not easy to fix.
 Most commonly, this was low satisfaction with customer service levels, broken digital account opening and servicing journeys, and complex product terms with various layers of hidden add-on fees.3“

 Today, 1 in 4 people under the age of 37 have an account with a digital-only challenger bank like Revolut, Monzo and NuBankk4.
-And while the United States has lagged in terms of adoption as compared to Europe, Asia and LATAM, US consumer appetite for alternate providers of financial services is picking up, driven, in part, by the user-friendly experiences designed to save customers time.
+And while the United States has lagged in terms of adoption as compared to Europe, Asia, and LATAM, US consumer appetite for alternate providers of financial services is picking up, driven, in part, by the user-friendly experiences designed to save customers time.
 One example of this is with opening an account with a financial services company.
 Opening a new account with the UK’s Monzo bank and the US’s N26 is done in less than 5 minutes on a mobile phone5.
-This compares to opening an account with a traditional bank, which may require in-branch meetings, faxes and paperwork, and multiple days for an approval.
+This compares to opening an account with a traditional bank, which may require in-branch meetings, faxes and paperwork, and multiple days for approval.

 Poor service drives churn in fintech